 In my experience, Surfshark is the best VPN for travel.

 The Best Places to Visit in Prague in 2 Days

-We have a lot to cover in this comprehensive Prague Itinerary, so if you’re short for time, here’s a quick overview of the best of Prague in 2 Days.
+We have a lot to cover in this Prague Itinerary, so if you’re short on time, here’s a quick overview of the best of Prague in 2 Days.

 - Explore the wonders of Prague’s historic Old Town